-17.09.030 Fish and wildlife habitat conservation areas.
+17.09.030 Fish and wildlife habitat conservation areasand the stream corridor system.

 - A. Purpose and Intent.
+The stream corridor system includes hydrologically related critical areas, streams, lakes, ponds, and wetlands and is part of a fragile and highly complex relationship of geology, soils, water, vegetation, and wildlife.
 Policies and standards to help conserve and protect fish and wildlife habitat conservation areas are designed to accomplish the following: - 1.
-Meet the requirements of the Shoreline Management Act (Chapter 90.58 RCW) regarding the use of best available the most current, accurate and complete scientific and technical information science that is applicable to the issues of concern; - 2.
-Require consideration of alternatives for necessary development, construction, and uses within fish and wildlife habitat conservation areas; - 3.
+Meet the requirements of the Shoreline Management Act (Chapter 90.58 RCW) regarding the use of the most current, accurate and complete scientific and technical information that is applicable to the issues of concern; - Follow the requirements pursuant to flood resistant construction in the adopted building code;

+- 3. Provide a net zero loss of natural wetland functions and values; - 2.
+Provide possible Require consideration of alternatives for necessary development, construction, and uses within a designated stream corridor and other hydrologically related critical areas fish and wildlife habitat conservation areas; - 3.
 Prevent decline in the quantity and quality of surface and subsurface waters; - 4.
 Conserve, restore, and protect fish and wildlife habitats, vegetation, and ecological relationships; - 5.
-Protect fish and wildlife habitat conservation areas from the potential negative effects of development through coordinated land use planning; and - 6.
-Protect fish and wildlife habitat conservation areas through voluntary agreements or government incentives. - B. Protection Approach.

-- 1.-To maintain fish and wildlife habitat, there must be adequate environmental conditions for reproduction, foraging, resting, cover, and dispersal of animals.
-Factors affecting both habitat and its quality include the presence of essential resources such as food, water, cover, and lack of disturbance and diseases.
-The city of Yakima protects fish and wildlife habitat through: - a1.
-Designation of fish and wildlife habitat conservation areas; and - b2.
-Application of development standards based on the best availablemost current, accurate and complete scientific and technical information science to proposed activity and development in or near fish and wildlife habitat conservation areas.
+Protect fish and wildlife habitat conservation areas sensitive areas of the stream corridor from the potential negative effects of development through coordinated land use planning; and - 6.
+Provide protection of natural wetland functions and values Protect fish and wildlife habitat conservation areas through voluntary agreements or government incentives. - 9.
+Recognize wildlife area conservation habitats within their natural geographic location through coordinated land use planning. - B. Protection Approach. - 1.-To maintain fish and wildlife habitat, there must be adequate environmental conditions for reproduction, foraging, resting, cover, and dispersal of animals.
+Factors affecting both habitat and its quality include the presence of essential resources such as food, water, covernest building materials, and lack of disturbance and diseases.
+The city of Yakima protects fish and wildlife habitat through: - al. Protection of habitat for aquatic species Designation of fish and wildlife habitat conservation areas; and - b2.
+Protection of habitat for species located near the water Application of development standards based on the best available most current, accurate and complete scientific and technical information science to proposed activity and development in or near fish and wildlife habitat conservation areas. - 2.
+The City of Yakima's approach to protecting threatened, endangered, and sensitive species habitat is by using the protection approach sections of this chapter.